 This is the part of your presentation where you’ll notice the CFO, CEO, and Board members on the edge of their seats.
 Ultimately, Boards want to know how an investment made in your department will translate to revenue.

-As a CEO I know often says, “I want to know for every dollar I put in, what I am getting out.”
+As a CEO often says, “I want to know for every dollar I put in, what I am getting out.”

 The ability to report on return on marketing investment is key, and slicing it a few different ways is even better.
-Including only campaign costs to show campaign type return is great.
+Including only campaign costs to show campaign-type returns is great.
 Up-leveling to show overall marketing output vs. total marketing spend is very valuable.

-There are a variety of ways to slice cost data, and we see value in each of them.
+There are various ways to slice cost data, and we see value in each of them.

 Recent Stat from our 2020 State of Revenue Marketing Report